zoto96/RitaBot/_pages/trans-auto.md

 > !translate channel from english to russian for <#CHANNEL_ID>
 ```

-## Stopping
+## Stopping Translations
-To stop an automatic translation task, simply go the original channel and use the stop command:
+To stop an automatic translation task, simply go the origin channel of the task and use the stop command:
 ```c++
 > !translate stop
 > !translate stop for [destination]